top of page

 Advance Directives (Combined Forms)

-• At least one witness cannot be a spouse or blood relative
+• At least one cannot be a spouse or blood relative

 • Witnesses must be present at the time of signing

-Failure to meet witness requirements can invalidate the document.
+Failure to meet these requirements can invalidate the document.

-These documents are often rejected or questioned due to:
+These documents are often questioned due to simple errors:

 • Signing outside the presence of witnesses